Best Of19 min read

 Cons:

-• Support can be inconsistent — you'll fight through chatbots before reaching a human
+• Support can be inconsistent — expect chatbot gatekeeping before human contact

 • Limited enterprise or advanced cloud features

-• Weekly backups by default is less generous than most competitors
+• Weekly backups by default is less generous than competitors

 7. InMotion Hosting — Best for Business Sites That Need Real Support